Successful content marketing takes hard-work, commitment and an awareness of who

 “There continues to be a significant increase in using advertising on social networks and mobile devices across the buyer journey.”

 In Beth’s recent post on Facebook Ads, she talks about the power of targeted social advertising and how - in the words of Gary Vaynerchuk - ‘We’re in the Golden Era of Facebook Advertising’.
-If social is the wood, ads are the petrol.
+If social is the wood,

 “Creating useful content across more platforms from desktop to mobile to IoT has become the price of entry for many companies in the B2B marketing world.”